sasjs/sasjs.io/docs/guide-viya.md

 ## Shared Account and Server re-use

 Server pooling and the use of a shared OS account are both possible from Viya 3.5 - the documentation is [here](https://go.documentation.sas.com/?cdcId=calcdc&cdcVersion=3.5&docsetId=calcontexts&docsetTarget=n1hjn8eobk5pyhn1wg3ja0drdl6h.htm&locale=en) (and communities articles are available [here](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-3-5-Compute-Server-Service-Accounts/ta-p/620992) and [here](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-3-5-SAS-Studio-and-SAS-Compute-Server-non-functional/ta-p/616617))

 ### Compute setup

-Log onto the box and navigate to `/opt/sas/viya/home/bin`.
+If running on the SAS box, first `source /opt/sas/viya/config/consul.conf` to set the SSL_CERT_FILE.
+Next, navigate to `/opt/sas/viya/home/bin`.

 To create your profile (if you haven't done this already) run `./sas-admin profile init`.

-Then, `./sas-admin auth login` to authenticate.
+Then, `./sas-admin auth login` to authenticate (with your own credentials).
 Next, `./sas-admin compute credentials create` and use the credentials you would like the new compute context to use (the equivalent of the SAS 9 `sassrv` account).

 To validate, you should see these creds on the `/credentials/domains?start=10` endpoint.